ROHIT4999/FACE-AND-EMOTION-ANALYSIS/README.md

 3.Setup up the database by importing the sql file in the MySQL(phpMyAdmin) through Xampp Control Panel.

-4.Run the application using "python app.py" in the command line.
+4.Run the application using "python FACE AND EMOITION ANALYSIS.py" in the command line.